A Hausdorff-measure boundary element method for acoustic scattering by fractal screens: Table of definitions

 {\bf Acknowledgements.} We are grateful to Martin Costabel for instructive discussions related to this project.
 SC-W was supported by Engineering and Physical Sciences Research Council (EPSRC) Grant EP/V007866/1, and DH and AG by EPSRC grants EP/S01375X/1 and EP/V053868/1.
 AM was supported by the PRIN project ``NA-FROM-PDEs'' and by the MIUR through the ``Dipartimenti di Excellenza'' Program (2018--2022)--Dept.\ of Mathematics, University of Pavia.
 AC was supported by CIDMA (Center for Research and Development in Mathematics and Applications) and FCT (Foundation for Science and Technology) within project UIDB/04106/2020.
+The authors acknowledge the use of the UCL Myriad High Performance Computing Facility (Myriad@UCL), and associated support services, in the completion of this work.